loinguyen/uwconnect-frontend-1/README.md

-To install latest LTS version of NodeJs on WSL2 Ubuntu run the following command:
+To install the latest LTS version of NodeJs on WSL2 Ubuntu run the following command:

 `sudo apt-get install curl`